-- Team flags: Cut 7"x10"x10" triangles out of construction paper.
+Cut 7″ x 10″x 10″ triangles out of construction paper.
 Get kids to decorate rally flags with markers, glitter and paint.
 Glue (we suggest a glue gun) the finished flags to a wooden dowel or hang them up around the room.

-- Team BINGO.
-Create BINGO cards with football plays or the players and coaches from each team.
+Create game day BINGO cards with football plays or the players and coaches from each team a la The Brawler Chic.
 If the play is made or the person is shown on TV during the game, they can fill in that square.
 Be prepared for the shout-outs of BINGO!
-Want a challenge?
-Play coveralls, postage stamps, "X" or other types of BINGO.

 Halftime activities and games

-- Sunday sundaes: Half-time is the perfect time for a sweet treat.
-Purchase some toppings, sauces and ice cream to create a sundae bar; this is always a hit with kids!
+Halftime is the perfect time for a sweet treat.
+Purchase some toppings, sauces and ice cream to create a sundae bar a la Toronto 2 Niagra.
+This is always a hit with kids!
 Or serve up the football cookies they helped you make (see above).

-- Crab football: This may require you to be more active than you'd like, but the kids will love it — and it will burn off a few chicken wings.
-Instead of "crab soccer" you have to hold the cushy football with your neck, knees or armpits and get into your opponents' end zone by walking like a crab.
-If your ball gets knocked down, it's anyone's game.
+This may require you to be more active than you’d like, but the kids will love it — and it will burn off a few chicken wings.
+Instead of “crab soccer,” you have to hold the cushy football with your neck, knees or armpits and get into your opponents’ end zone by walking like a crab.
+If your ball gets knocked down, it’s anyone’s game.
 Play kids versus adults, family versus family or boys versus girls.

-- Super Bowl on a stick: Kids (and adults) loves kebobs and they’re so versatile!
+Kids (and adults) loves kebobs, and they’re so versatile!
 Try shrimp or chicken kebobs, alternating with pineapple, onion and peppers, and topped with a yummy marinade.
 Stack strawberries, melon and berries on a stick and serve with a side of yogurt dipping sauce to end the game on a sweet note.

-- Who’s playing?
 Get creative and plan your menu based on the location of the two teams.
-For example, if the San Francisco 49ers are playing, serve up clam chowder in sourdough bread bowls and sundaes with Ghirardelli hot fudge.
+For example, if the Cincinnati Bengals are playing, serve up some Cincinnati chili, or pick up street taco makings if the Los Angeles Rams are playing.